 The Dark Knight (2008)

-The Joker arrives on the scene much like the way he did in the comics, with a bang.
+In The Dark Knight, the Joker arrives on the scene much like the way he did in the comics, with a bang.
 Throughout the movie, The Joker is a force to be reckoned with.
 He first steals from the mob and then tells them he can easily fix the problem they have been having with the interference of Batman, but he wants half of their money (he says that "if you're good at something, never do it for free").
-Eventually the mob gives in and the Joker wastes no time, killing Commissioner Loeb and a judge.
-He tries to kill Harvey Dent in person but Batman intervenes.
+Eventually the mob gives in and the Joker wastes no time, killing Commissioner Loeb and a judge, who was trying a case against many of the city's most notorious mobsters.
+He tries to kill Harvey Dent in person but Batman intervenes, seeing as how the Joker tried to kill Dent at one of Bruce Wayne's parties.
 He later announces that he intends to kill the Mayor.
-When that plan fails as well, he gets another shot at Dent, who is trying to draw the Joker out by being arrested, claiming he is the Batman.
-The Joker makes another attempt at Dent's life during his transfer but Batman intervenes, after stopping Joker's truck, Joker challenges him as he stands in the street taunting Batman to run him down with his Batpod, but Batman veers off at the last second, crashing.
+When that plan fails as well, he gets another shot at Dent, who is trying to draw the Joker out by being arrested, claiming that he is the Batman.
+The Joker makes another attempt at Dent's life during his transfer but Batman intervenes once again, after stopping Joker's truck, Joker challenges him as he stands in the street taunting Batman to run him down with his Batpod, but Batman veers off at the last second, crashing.
 Joker gains the upper hand but is stopped by Gordon.
 Later when Dent and Rachel Dawes are taken he gets interrogated by the newly appointed Commissioner Gordon and Batman.

 He warns Batman that eventually Gotham will cast him out because he's a freak like him.
-Batman's violent approach to interrogation does not have much affect on Joker, and he reveals his game to Batman, who realizes Joker has arranged the kidnapping of Rachel and Harvey, and then Joker tells Batman the punch line, Batman only has time to save one of them.
-Once Batman and Gordon leave to save the two who were kidnapped he makes his escape from the police by setting off a bomb that was surgically implanted in one of his henchmen at a previous time.
+Batman's violent approach to the interrogation does not have much affect on Joker, who laughs for the better part of it, and he reveals his game to Batman, who realizes Joker has arranged the kidnapping of Rachel and Harvey, and then Joker tells Batman the punch line, Batman only has time to save one of them.
+Once Batman and Gordon leave to save the two who were kidnapped he makes his escape from the police by setting off a bomb, in the form of a cellphone, that was surgically implanted into one of his henchmen at a previous time.
 Batman races to find Rachel and instead finds Dent.
 Gordon races to get to Rachel in time, but the building she is in explodes along with Dent's building, which leaves Rachel dead and Harvey with half his face burned beyond recognition.
-Joker threatens to blow up a hospital if a Wayne Enterprises accountant who is about to reveal Batman's identity is not dead in one hour.
+Joker threatens to blow up a hospital if a Wayne Enterprises accountant who is about to reveal Batman's identity is not dead in one hour, creating chaos in Gotham as citizens try to kill the accountant in order to save loved ones.
 He meets Harvey Dent and convinces him to go for revenge, and sets him loose on Gotham before blowing up Gotham General hospital with no one inside.

 The Joker threatens that the city will be taken over by his rules and says the only way to safely leave the city is by boat.
-Joker then gives a test to the citizens on two ferries he has rigged with bombs, but each ferry is given a detonator to the other vessel, giving the the choice to either blow up the other vessel or spare them, but if neither makes a choice, both will be destroyed.
+Joker then gives a test to the citizens on two ferries (one of them filled with incarcerated criminals) he has rigged with bombs, but each ferry is given a detonator to the other vessel, giving the the choice to either blow up the other vessel or spare them, but if neither makes a choice, both will be destroyed.
 Joker is eventually stopped by the Batman who throws him over the edge of a building, Joker while hanging upside down over the edge states to Batman that they are destined to do this forever and tells him about the location of Dent, saying he brought Dent "down to our level" as Batman goes to find Dent, the police arrest the Joker as he laughed in victory.
-This Joker was played by the late Heath Ledger.
+This Joker was played by the late Heath Ledger, who died at age 28 on January 22, 2008, by way of cardiac arrest brought on by prescription drug intoxication.

 Batman: The Brave and the Bold (2008-2011)

-The Joker appears in several episodes and is voiced by Jeff Bennett.
+The Joker appears in several episodes of Batman: The Brave and the Bold and is voiced by Jeff Bennett.
 This version of the Joker's appearance is more like the Silver-Age version (drawn by Dick Sprang) of the Joker than ones seen in other batman animations.

 Joker first appears as his Red Hood counterpart in the episode "Deep Cover for Batman!".
 In this episode its shown how Owlman and Scarlet Scarab caused his accident in the chemical plant disfiguring him.
 Unlike his counterpart in Batman´s world, this Red Hood becomes a real hero, leading a bunch of heroes which are the only opposite force to Injustice Syndicate.
 Joker also appears in "Joker: The Vile and the Villainous.
 Where he seems to be the main character and even has his own theme song instead of Batman's.
 Joker teams up with The Weeper to try to take out Batman's device The Bat-Probe which detects every crime being done.
 In the end they are successful but are arrested.